-12 Top-Notch Products for Maintaining Your Hair Color
+The 15 Best Products for Maintaining Your Hair Color

 Photo:

-Olaplex Hair Perfector No. 3
+Olaplex No.3 Hair Perfector

-This leave-in conditioning treatment not only repairs damaged hair with each use, it helps keep a healthy hair color.
+This leave-in conditioning treatment not only repairs damaged hair with each use, but it also helps keep a healthy hair color.

 Photo: